- 1 The Short Answer

 - /sorting_dynamic_overlay - this network shows dynamically changing Draw Priority parameters calculated from the objects distance to the camera.
 This keeps the geometry draw order sorted properly at all times.

 This feature is enabled in the parameter page of the Render TOP.
 The draw order of your geometry does not matter when this feature is enabled.
 You should also *not* have Alpha Blending turned on in your MATs.
 The number of passes controls the quality of the result (more complex geometry will need more passes to be visually correct), but more passes will result in slower rendering speed.
 This feature also suffers from artifacts due to anti aliasing.
 If you turn off anti-aliasing (put it to 1x) the artifacts will go away.
+You can use the Anti Alias TOP instead to anti-alias your scene afterwards.

 The following file shows a number of Order-Independent scenarios: